onitu/onitu/docs/drivers.rst

 Creating a new driver
 =================================

-A driver is a Python program that allows Onitu to synchronize files with a remote service, such as Dropbox, Google Drive, SSH, FTP or a local hard drive.
+A driver is a Python program which allows Onitu to synchronize files with a remote service, such as Dropbox, Google Drive, SSH, FTP or a local hard drive.

 Basics
 ======